Hierarchical Latent Structure Learning through Online Inference: Methods

-where counts are initialized with pseudocount $\Omega$ (Eq. \ref{eq:init_nb}) and include all observations up to observation $i-1$.
+where $p_{f,k}^{(i)}$ is given by Eq.~\ref{eq:bernoulli_pred}, and counts are initialized with the pseudocount $\Omega$ (Eq.~\ref{eq:init_nb}) and include all observations up to observation $i-1$.

-The parameter $\Omega$ controls the influence of new evidence: larger $\Omega$ values promote slower updating and greater generalization, whereas smaller $\Omega$ values allow more rapid context differentiation at the cost of increased sensitivity to noise and risk of overfitting.
+This pseudocount parameter $\Omega$ controls the influence of new evidence: larger $\Omega$ promotes slower updating and greater generalization, whereas smaller $\Omega$ allows more rapid context differentiation at the cost of increased sensitivity to noise and risk of overfitting.

+Since particles compete through their relative likelihoods, the raw product makes the weights scale with the number of features evaluated so we normalize these when the task has redundant features (exact form in Supplementary Methods).

 \paragraph{Sequential Monte Carlo inference}

 Exact posterior inference over latent assignments is intractable.
 We therefore approximate the posterior using particle filtering.
 The particle filter maintains an ensemble of $P$ particles, each representing a hypothesis about the current clustering state, including cluster assignments and feature statistics.